Schlaubischlump/LocationSimulator/index.md

 # Changelog

+### v0.1.9.2
+⚠️ Language support other than english and german is partially incomplete
+- More natural keyboard navigation
+- Help menu entry
+- Fix donation window on macOS Catalina

+### v0.1.9.1
+⚠️ Language support other than english and german is partially incomplete
+- Add a donation option

 ### v0.1.9
 ⚠️ Language support other than english and german is partially incomplete
-- Add a donation option
 - Move when standing still
 - Autoreverse navigation
 - UI does not lock up anymore when uploading a DeveloperDiskImage
 - Hovering a device in the sidebar reveals the full name
 - Resizing the window if no device is connected is now possible
 - New backend code for spoofing
-- More natural keyboard navigation
-- Help menu entry

 ### v0.1.8.4
 - Fix Swedish localization thanks to @devmaximilian !